Benedikttk/ppmnm/README.md

+#Information
+Heyy'o this is my repository for the course "praktisk programmering og numeriske metoder" [ppnm](https://kursuskatalog.au.dk/da/course/117654/Praktisk-programmering-og-numeriske-metoder)

 # Examination project: Number 2 - Akima sub-spline
 My assignment is to implement the Akima (sub-)spline interpolation.
+I have used Inspiration from "Yet Another Introduction to Numerical Methods" version June 16, 2023, D.V.
+Fedorov [The Book](http://212.27.24.106:8080/prog/book/book.pdf) and has also been our curriculum.

 AkimaSpline.cs:
 Here's a brief overview of the code: [AkimaSpline.cs](https://github.com/Benedikttk/ppmnm/blob/main/Eksamen/AkimaSpline.cs)